oracle/oracle-database-operator/docs/sidb/README.md

 # Managing Oracle Single Instance Databases with Oracle Database Operator for Kubernetes

 Oracle Database Operator for Kubernetes (a.k.a.
-OraOperator) includes the Single Instance Database Controller that enables provisioning, cloning, and patching of Oracle Single Instance Databases on Kubernetes.
+OraOperator) includes the Single Instance Database Controller that performs provisioning, cloning, and patching of Oracle Single Instance Databases on Kubernetes and enables configuring them for Oracle REST Data Services with Oracle APEX development platform.
 The following sections explain the setup and functionality of the operator

   * [Prerequisites](#prerequisites)
   * [Kind SingleInstanceDatabase Resource](#kind-singleinstancedatabase-resource)